-As Congress Debates Immigration, Dreamers Are In Limbo Along With Their Families
+As Congress Debates Immigration, DREAMers Are In Limbo Along With Their Families

 "People ask me, do you still live with your parents?," Olvera joked.
 "I'll say no, my parents live with me."

 The reason Olvera can do all these things for his family is DACA, or Deferred Action for Childhood Arrivals.
-The Obama-era program protects about 700,000 of the so-called Dreamers — undocumented immigrants who were brought to the country as children — from deportation, and allows them to work legally.
+The Obama-era program protects about 700,000 of the so-called DREAMers — people who were brought to the country illegally as children — from deportation, and allows them to work legally.

 But those protections are in jeopardy unless Congress takes action.
 The Senate will turn its attention to hashing out an immigration deal this week.
-And there's a lot stake — not just for the Dreamers, but for all the parents, siblings and other relatives who rely on them.
+And there's a lot stake — not just for the DREAMers, but for all the parents, siblings and other relatives who rely on them.

-Olvera has talked publicly about his family's situation and lobbied Congress for legislation to protect Dreamers.
+Olvera has talked publicly about his family's situation and lobbied Congress for legislation to protect DREAMers.

 His mother and father arrived in the U.S. on a temporary visa almost 20 years ago, and stayed.
 The family wants to share their story but the parents asked not to be named because they fear being deported.
 Still, Olvera's mother says her family can have a better life here.